geins-io/sdk-api-mgmt-javascript/docs/SupplierApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.SupplierApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.SupplierApi();
-let supplier = new GeinsManagementApiSdkJs.SupplierModelsWriteSupplier(); // SupplierModelsWriteSupplier | The supplier to create.
+let supplier = new GeinsSdkApiMgmtJavascript.SupplierModelsWriteSupplier(); // SupplierModelsWriteSupplier | The supplier to create.
 apiInstance.createSupplier(supplier, (error, data, response) => {
   if (error) {
     console.error(error);